Antzed/INFO-371-image-categorization/findings.md

 |DA|         808|   211|
 |EN         |274  |1776|

-### attempt 9
+### Attempt 9

-Finally, we tried adding one more conv2d Layer since previous attempt shows that adding both the conv2d layer and dense layer result in super long training time.
+Finally, we tried adding one more Conv2d Layer since previous attempt shows that adding both the Conv2d layer and dense layer result in super long training time.
 We also increased the stride to 2 for the same reasons

 We finished the training in 12 minute got the validation score of 0.65.
 This was a little big surprising because we thought the added complexity should have increased the validation accuracy.
 This shows that the increase in stride have more influence in the validation accuracy than added layers.

-predicted    DA   EN
+By adding this layer, it facilitates the network's ability to more effectively gather the necessary characteristics required to discern between English and Danish in the text pictures.

 |predicted category|  DA | EN |
 |---|---|---|
 |DA |       1019  |  0|